alexdenker/eit_fenicsx/README.md

 ## Example

 The script `reconstruct_simulated_data.py` contains an example to reconstruct from (noisy) simulated measurements with both the L1-Sparsity algorithm and a Gauss-Newton method with a Gaussian smoothness regulariser.
+We use 16 electrodes and apply 15 current injections.
+The current injection are of the form ``All against 1``, i.e., we apply current between electrodes 1-2,1-3,1-4, ...,1-16.
+In addition, we add 1% relative Gaussian noise to the measurements.

 ![Reconstruction](imgs/example_reconstruction.png "Reconstruction")